Junos16/Notes/What are Sets.md

 ### Set Theory

 Most mathematical objects could be very conveniently described as sets.
-From obvious examples like number systems sets of solutions to equations to more unintuitive examples like sequences (due to order of elements mattering on top of just membership, see Ordered N-tuples) and
+From obvious examples like number systems sets of solutions to equations to more unintuitive examples like sequences (due to order of elements mattering on top of just membership, see Ordered N-tuples), functions and relations.